lightpack/docs/v0.x/resource-query.md

 ?include=author,comments,tags          → with('author', 'comments', 'tags')
 ```

-Any relation not in the allowlist is silently dropped.
-This is important: a client cannot trigger loading of internal or sensitive relations.
+> Any relation not in the allowlist is silently dropped.

 **Default includes**: relations to always load regardless of the `?include` parameter: